ably/ably-cocoa-liveobjects-plugin/prompt-subscriptionCallbacksScenarios.md

 You can see all of this in @ObjectsIntegrationTests.swift.

 Your task is to port the subscriptionCallbacksScenarios to Swift.
 Begin by creating a TODO list for the remaining tests, then work on this TODO list.
+Port a single test at a time so that I can assess the output; I think that we might run into Swift concurrency issues and want to get an early idea of the kinds of issues we might encounter.

 ## Requirements specific to these ported tests